-I am a Postdoctoral Researcher working with Dr. Jennifer Fishman in the Department of Social Studies of Medicine at McGill University.
+I am currently a Postdoctoral Fellow working with Dr. Jennifer Fishman in the Department of Social Studies of Medicine at McGill University.
 I received my Ph.D. in Sociology and a Graduate Certificate in Science, Technology, and Society (STS) at the University of Michigan, Ann Arbor.

 My research focuses on issues related to gender, technology, and reproductive politics.
 My current research examines the moral lives of people involved with contested medical technologies and procedures.
 I have studied Christian women’s experiences with infertility and assisted reproductive technologies, and how health care providers come to participate or not participate in abortion work.